Yusarina/Rina-s-Blender-Tools/README.md

 Currently only two.

 - Combines Meshes, either all or by selected.
 Currently only basic blender join.
-  - Will attempt to fix UV Cords when joining
+  - Will attempt to fix UV Cords when joining.
   - Will apply all transforms when joiing.
 - Combine Materials, combines similar materials and clean material slots not in use.